-Jake Wallis tells his story, from student to Lontra’s Principal Design Engineer
+Jake Wallis tells his story, giving engineering advice from student level to Lontra’s Principal Design Engineer.

 Jake is still comfortably in the 1st quarter of his working life having pursued many avenues before his Lontra career, and all with an underlying focus on seeking out innovation.
 He graduated from the University of Birmingham having studied Mechanical and Automotive Engineering and accepted a job as a technology consultant at tech giant IBM.

 “There was an assumption that because I was good at engineering I should be applying to automotive OEMs and the like, but I was keen to try something new and see if I was any good at other things.
 I saw the scope and opportunities for innovation at a world leader like IBM as a great opportunity.
 There was also the personal challenge of getting myself a place on a highly competitive grad’ scheme”

 The world of work beckoned and Jake began working as a technology consultant in London, primarily on a large scale data migration.